yurigabr25/yurigabr25/README.md

-## Hello, Studying Systems Analysis and Development.
+### Hello, I'm Yuri Gabriel and this is my profile on GitHub!

 #### About me:
 <p>